AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-L475E-IOT01A.md

 In this case we are going to use the demo_B-L475E-IOT01A1_merged.bin file which after being downloaded must be added to B-L475E-IOT01A board folder.

+To flash the board you should drag the .bin file to B-L475E-IOT01A device which you can find in **devices and drives** part in **This PC**.
+You will see the blinking diode on your board.
+When the diode stop blinking it means that the board is flashed.

+Now you can go to the [Connecting to the LwM2M Server part ](#connecting-to-the-lwm2m-server)

 ### Start developement using samples